Skip to main content Skip to office menu Skip to footer

 Minimum Qualifications

-Working toward a bachelor’s or master’s degree—with anticipated graduation in the fall of 2025 or spring of 2026—in accounting, business, economics, finance, the social sciences, public policy, or another relevant field.
+To be considered, a candidate must be a student working toward a bachelor’s or master’s degree—with anticipated graduation in the fall of 2026 or spring of 2027—in accounting, business, economics, finance, the social sciences, public policy, or another relevant field.
 A candidate must also have:

 • Training or experience in accounting and auditing OR training or experience in one or more research methods, such as: